potencia/purrl/README.md

 `response` : The response object passed to the request's `response` event callback.

+##### onResponseError #####

+Called when the response emits an `error` event or when the `promise` option is set and the the response has a non-success code.

+Special Context Data:

+`error` : The error from the `error` event or an object with the status code and description when fired on a non-success response code.

 ##### onData #####

 Called each time the response emits a `data` event.
 If `hookContext.cancel()` is called, the data will not be included in the response body.